badoo/MVICore/mvicore-todo-app/0-simple-reducer/README.md

 ### Saving state
 MVICore provides the mechanism to save a feature state using `TimeCapsule` hooks.
 On Android it uses activity's `onSaveInstanceState` and saves feature state to the `Bundle`.
-When activity is restore, `Bundle` is passed to the `onCreate`, and used to construct a feature.
+When activity is restored, `Bundle` is passed to the `onCreate`, and used to construct a feature.

 ```kotlin
 // onCreate